samueladesoga/samblog/content/posts/extended-hours-within-agile-teams.md

 +++
-title = "Extended Hours Within Agile Teams" date = 2020-05-25T00:49:09+01:00 draft = false
-categories = ["Coaching"]
-tags = ["Agile Coaching", "Team Coaching", "Scrum"] author = "samueladesoga"
+title = "Working Extended Hours Within Agile Teams" date = 2020-05-25T00:49:09+01:00 draft = false categories = ["Coaching"] tags = ["Agile Coaching", "Team Coaching", "Scrum"] author = "samueladesoga" image = "images/blog/extended-hours.jpg"
 +++

 A very long time ago, I was coaching a Scrum team where a team member was on an hourly contract and was regularly billing 70-80hrs a week.
 Among many other ideas that I discussed with client, I advised my client was to transition this consultant away from an hourly contract to a full time with a full-time (40hours a week) contract.
 With this new arrangement, my client can recruit two full time consultants instead of one person at 70-80hrs week.